AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 }

-// Compare each element with the next one
+// Compare each element with the PREVIOUS one (start at 1!)

 {